• Skip to main content

 • salt: we prefer sea salt

-Ingredients to make dairy free buttermilk pancakes.
+Ingredients to make dairy free buttermilk pancakes arranged on surface.

 Clearly you are ready for a big, delicious stack.
 It is pancake making time!